Why Is My Dog Chattering Their Teeth When It Isn't Cold Out?

 That fur coat of theirs should keep them warmer (at least if they have one; shorthairs are subject to more temperature variation), but that doesn't mean they can't get chilled.

-So the question is, what causes chattering teeth?
+So the question is, what causes chattering teeth in dogs besides being cold?

 What is Chattering, Anyway?